Faculty Leadership and Research Interests

-Dr. Marlene Oscar-Berman, Director of the graduate program in Behavioral Neuroscience, studies the effects of long-term chronic alcoholism on the structure and functioning of the human brain.
+Dr. Marlene Oscar-Berman, Emeritus Professor in Behavioral Neuroscience, studies the effects of long-term chronic alcoholism on the structure and functioning of the human brain.
 Alcoholism-related abnormalities in brain centers controlling emotional perception and regulation may differ for men and women and can differentially alter the course of alcoholism directly by affecting sensitivity to feedback and through affecting the capacity to make economic, social, and health-related decisions.
 Her research addresses these issues using neurobehavioral tests in concert with neuroimaging measures of brain structure and function.

 Dr. Tibor Palfai’s primary research interest is the role of cognitive processes in addictive behaviors in the Department of Psychology.
 He is particularly interested in understanding how conscious and non-conscious processes are involved in efforts to control craving for substances, and developing cognitive-behavioral treatments for problem drinking.
 Dr. Palfai also conducts research on how mood states influence evaluative judgment and reasoning.

-Dr. David Rosenbloom is Interim Chair of Health Policy & Management, BU School of Public Health.
-Dr. Rosenbloom has conducted and published research in both political science and substance abuse including a book on the development of the professional campaign management industry*, four national surveys on community anti-drug organizations and strategies, and numerous articles on substance abuse policy.
+Dr. David Rosenbloom Dr. Rosenbloom has conducted and published research in both political science and substance abuse including a book on the development of the professional campaign management industry*, four national surveys on community anti-drug organizations and strategies, and numerous articles on substance abuse policy.
 He is the Director of Join Together, which helps communities fight substance abuse and gun violence.

 Dr. Valentina Sabino is co-director of the Laboratory of Addictive Disorders, and is currently researching the neurobiology of addiction and stress-related disorders.
 Studies on addiction aim to understand the neurobiological substrates of alcohol abuse and dependence by exploring the role of neurochemical systems in excessive alcohol drinking.
 Dr. Sabino is working toward the development of new therapeutic agents to alleviate alcohol addiction.
 Animal models for excessive drinking are studied in order to identify compounds for potential clinical development.
 Research is also conducted on the neurobiology of stress-related disorders such as anxiety and depression.
 The approach of the laboratory is interdisciplinary, involving behavioral neuroscience, neuropharmacology, neuroanatomy, biochemistry and molecular biology.